SourceMonitor/SourceMonitorOS/smcli/readme.md

 # smcli

-In this directory the command line client of SourceMonitorOS is located.
+In this directory the Command Line Client (CLI) of SourceMonitorOS is located.

 - Influence the software via XML files
   - Settings